-For each share that is subject to an option or SAR granted after August 31, 2016, the share limit referred above will be reduced by one share for every one share that was subject to an option or SAR and for each share that is subject to a Full Value Award granted after August 31, 2016, the limit will be reduced by 1.25 shares for every one share that was subject to a Full Value Award.
-Any shares that again become available for grants under the 2008 Equity Plan will be added as one share for every one share subject to options or SARs granted under the 2008 Equity Plan, and as 1.25 shares for every one share subject to Full Value Awards granted under the 2008 Equity Plan.
+For each share that is subject to an option or SAR granted after June 30, 2018, the share limit referred above will be reduced by one share for every one share that was subject to an option or SAR and for each share that is subject to a Full Value Award granted after June 30, 2018, the limit is reduced by 1.25 shares for every one share that was subject to a Full Value Award.
+Any shares that again become available for grants under the 2008 Equity Plan are added as one share for every one share subject to options or SARs granted under the 2008 Equity Plan, and as 1.25 shares for every one share subject to Full Value Awards granted under the 2008 Equity Plan.

-Substitute awards (awards made or shares issued by the Company in assumption of, or in substitution or exchange for, awards previously granted, or the right or obligation to make future awards, in each case by a company acquired by the Company or any Company subsidiary or with which the Company or any subsidiary combines) will not reduce the shares authorized for grant under the 2008 Equity Plan or the Section 162(m) limitations, nor will shares subject to a substitute award be added to the shares available for issuance or transfer under the 2008 Equity Plan.
-Additionally, in the event that a company acquired by the Company or any Company subsidiary or with which the Company or any subsidiary combines has shares available under a pre-existing plan approved by stockholders and not adopted in contemplation of such acquisition or combination, the shares available for grant pursuant to the terms of such pre-existing plan (as adjusted, to the extent appropriate, using the exchange ratio or other adjustment or valuation ratio or formula used in such acquisition or combination to determine the consideration payable to the holders of common stock of the entities party to such acquisition or combination) may be used for grants under the 2008 Equity Plan and will not reduce the shares authorized for grant (and shares subject to such grants will not be added to the shares available shares will not be made after the date awards or grants could have been made under the terms of the pre-existing plan, absent the acquisition or combination, and will only be made to individuals who were not employees or directors prior to such acquisition or combination.
+Substitute awards (awards made or shares issued by the Company in assumption of, or in substitution or exchange for, awards previously granted, or the right or obligation to make future awards, in each case by a company acquired by the Company or any Company subsidiary or with which the Company or any subsidiary combines) will not reduce the shares authorized for grant under the 2008 Equity Plan, nor will shares subject to a substitute award be added to the shares available for issuance or transfer under the 2008 Equity Plan.
+Additionally, in the event that a company acquired by the Company or any Company subsidiary or with which the Company or any subsidiary combines has shares available under a pre-existing plan approved by stockholders and not adopted in contemplation of such acquisition or combination, the shares available for grant pursuant to the terms of such pre-existing plan (as adjusted, to the extent appropriate, using the exchange ratio or other adjustment or valuation ratio or formula used in such acquisition or combination to determine the consideration payable to the holders of common stock of the entities party to such acquisition or combination) may be used for grants under the 2008 Equity Plan and will not reduce the shares authorized for grant (and shares subject to such grants will not be added to the shares available for grants); provided that grants using such available shares will not be made after the date awards or grants could have been made under the terms of the pre-existing plan, absent the acquisition or combination, and will only be made to individuals who were not employees or directors prior to such acquisition or combination.

 Limits per Participant.
 Notwithstanding any other provision of the 2008 Equity Plan to the contrary, effective upon the approval of the restatement of the 2008 Equity Plan by our stockholders, during any single calendar year, the aggregate grant date fair value (computed as of the date of grant in accordance with applicable financial accounting rules) of all grants to any non-employee director plus the sum of all cash payments paid or payable to such director for such year may not exceed \$400,000.
-No other participant will be granted stock options or SARs with respect to more than 2,000,000 shares of common stock during any calendar year, or, in the case of Full Value Awards, with respect to more than 2,000,000 shares of common stock during any calendar year that are intended to comply with the performance-based exception for purposes of Section 162(m) that may be earned for each 12 months within a performance period.
-In addition, the 2008 Equity Plan provides that no advisor or employee may be granted cash-based awards pursuant to which more than \$3,000,000 may be earned for each 12 months within a performance period.
-Each of the foregoing employee limitations will be multiplied by two with respect to grants made to an employee during the first calendar year in which he or she commences employment or service with the Company and its subsidiaries.
+No other participant will be granted awards with respect to more than 4,000,000 shares of common stock during any calendar year.
+This limitation will be multiplied by two with respect to grants made to an employee during the first calendar year in which he or she commences employment or service with the Company and its subsidiaries.